godares79/ps2_alert_tracker/README.md

 Building this should be as simple as cloning the repository and importing the project into Android Studio.
-If you want to run the Robolectric tests you will need to install the Robolectric plugins for android studio (you can find them on github).
+If you want to run the Robolectric tests you will need to install the Robolectric plugin for android studio (you can find it at: https://github.com/JCAndKSolutions/android-unit-test)